hilts-vaughan/hilts-vaughan.github.io/_posts/2016-11-16-reverse-engineering-trails-in-the-sky-ed-6-game-engine.md

 2. We declared the frame_count as 8-bits and then some "magic zero" afterwards which we state is always zero.
 This very well could be some 16-bit number so that frame counts can exceed 2^8... but we're not sure on that yet without looking at more files so we play this safe.

 Then, there's the rest of these huge blocks of data.
-If we load this into a hex editor or just use  `hexdump` we see a lot of `FF` indiciating empty space in the file.
+If we load this into a hex editor or just use  `hexdump` we see a lot of `FF` indicating empty space in the file.
 It would be unlikely for a header be padded with a huge amount of `FF` so we can assume that perhaps the header is just 2 bytes long.
 Hm... looks like no frame height or width information?
 It seems unlikely that it's encoded here.

 If we run `find . -name "*.png*" | xargs file {}` we'll notice a lot of 256 wide PNG files.
 Actually, all of them in this folder seem to be like this.
 Furthermore, if we run our `ksv` tool and markup against some of these `SCP` files all their frame counts seem to match the heights, for example a small output: